General Conference Information

 Q. Are meals provided at the conference?

 Ans.
 Lunch is provided on each day of the conference, and dinner is provided on the first night.
-The Grand Metropark and Ramada Plaza Pudong include breakfast as part of the room rate, as do most of the hotels in Jinqiao.
+The Grand Metropark, Diamond Court and Ramada Plaza Pudong include breakfast as part of the room rate, as do most other the hotels in Jinqiao.

 Q. Are there vegetarian/kosher/halal/vegan dining options?